-He serves on numerous professional and community boards in the midlands.
+He serves on numerous professional and community boards in the Midlands.
 In 1995, he was a recipient of the Order of the Palmetto from Gov. Carroll A. Campbell.
 He is also the recipient of the Smithsonian Institute Computerworld Medal for Innovation in Technology in the Public Sector.
-Brawley’s previous public service includes positions as a senior staff member in the Governor’s Office, an executive staff member at the Department of Social Services and an adjunct professor in the business department at Midlands Technical College.
+Brawley’s previous public service includes positions as a senior staff member in the Governor’s Office, an executive staff member at the Department of Social Services, and an adjunct professor in the business department at Midlands Technical College.

-Brawley says his focus as Richland County Auditor is to work with organizations within the County to ensure citizens understand their entitlements regarding their taxes and to provide a friendly environment within the Auditor’s Office for the people of Richland County.
+Brawley says his focus as Richland County Auditor is to work with organizations within the County to ensure residents understand their entitlements regarding their taxes and to provide a friendly environment within the Auditor’s Office for the people of Richland County.

-Jeanette McBride is a life-long resident of Columbia, graduating from C.A.
-Johnson High School and earning a Bachelor of Science in Organizational Management from Voorhees College along with a Master Teacher’s Certification in Career and Technology Education.
+Jeanette McBride is a lifelong resident of Columbia, graduating from C.A.
+Johnson High School and earning a Bachelor of Science in Organizational Management from Voorhees College, along with a Master Teacher’s Certification in Career and Technology Education.

 As the Richland County Clerk of Court, Mrs. McBride pledges to ensure that prompt, accurate and courteous service is provided to legal professionals, the public and court officials.
-Her vision is to utilize cutting-edge technology in carrying out the responsibilities of the Clerk of Court’s daily operations, thereby improving quality and efficiency.
+Her vision is to use cutting-edge technology in carrying out the responsibilities of the Clerk of Court’s daily operations, thereby improving quality and efficiency.

 When not overseeing the operations of the Richland County Judicial Center, Mrs. McBride can be found volunteering.
-She is a former member of the 100 Black Women of the Midlands and was active in supporting the United Black Fund of the Midlands, Inc. Mrs. McBride also is the past President of the Columbia Council of Neighborhoods and Midland Terrace Neighborhood Association.
+She is a former member of the 100 Black Women of the Midlands and was active in supporting the United Black Fund of the Midlands Inc. Mrs. McBride also is the past President of the Columbia Council of Neighborhoods and Midland Terrace Neighborhood Association.
 She presently serves as President of Ward 18.
 She has served as Chairman and Vice-Chairman of Richland One Middle College Board of Directors.
-Most recently Mrs. McBride was named to the Columbia Housing Authority Wall of Fame.
-This honor was based on being a positive role model to students and exemplary achievements in life.
+Most recently, Mrs. McBride was named to the Columbia Housing Authority Wall of Fame.
+This honor was based on being a positive role model to students and on her exemplary achievements in life.

 McBride is married to Frank E. McBride and is a proud mother of their three children.
 She is a member of Second Nazareth Baptist Church.

-Judge Amy McCulloch graduated from the University of South Carolina with a bachelor of science degree in biology in 1987.
-She attended the University of South Carolina School of Law, graduating in May 1990.
+Judge Amy McCulloch graduated from the University of South Carolina (UofSC) with a Bachelor of Science degree in biology in 1987.
+She attended the UofSC School of Law, graduating in May 1990.

 She was admitted to the South Carolina Bar in November 1990.
-Judge McCulloch began her legal career clerking for Judge Tom Ervin, State Circuit Judge and Judge William Catoe, Federal Magistrate.
-In 1991, she became an assistant solicitor for Richland County.
+Judge McCulloch began her legal career clerking for Judge Tom Ervin, State Circuit Judge, and Judge William Catoe, Federal Magistrate.
+In 1991, she became an Assistant Solicitor for Richland County.
 She remained at the Richland County Solicitor's Office, supervising other attorneys and prosecuting cases, until December 1996.

 Prior to her election as the Probate Judge for Richland County in November 1998, Judge McCulloch had been in private practice with her husband, Joe McCulloch.
-During this time, she handled a general practice, including probate matters, personal injury and worker's compensation while managing the firm.
-Judge McCulloch was also an adjunct professor at the University of South Carolina and Midlands Technical College teaching courses in business law, civil law, criminal law and ethics.
+During this time, she handled a general practice, including probate matters, personal injury and worker's compensation, while managing the firm.
+Judge McCulloch was also an adjunct professor at UofSC and Midlands Technical College, teaching courses in business law, civil law, criminal law and ethics.

 In 1996, he made a successful run for Sheriff of Richland County.
-Upon taking office, Sheriff Lott turned the direction of the department to "community oriented policing."
+Upon taking office, Sheriff Lott turned the direction of the department to "community-oriented policing."

 Prior to being elected Richland County Treasurer, David was the Director of Information for the South Carolina State Treasurer’s Office.
-In that role, he was responsible for interaction on treasury issues with citizens, media, state and local government agencies, and the General Assembly.
+In that role, he was responsible for interaction on Treasury issues with residents, media, state and local government agencies, and the General Assembly.
 He was on the committee that created the college savings program FutureScholar with Bank of America.
 He also helped create Big Money Monday with WLTX-TV to return money held by the state to its rightful owners around South Carolina.

-For information about the elected members of Richland County Council, please visit County Council
+For information about the elected members of Richland County Council, please visit County Council.